mattpetty/mattpetty.github.io/content/posts/python_ipaddress_module/index.md

 ['100.111.222.3', '8.8.8.8', '172.16.1.1', '192.0.2.42', '198.51.100.42', '203.0.113.42']
 ```

-Additionally, there are some attributes that allow you to determine what sort of IPv4 address you're dealing with - public, private, multicast, loopback, etc.; or format it as a reverse pointer (PTR) DNS record:
+Additionally, there are some properties that allow you to determine what sort of IPv4 address you're dealing with - public, private, multicast, loopback, etc.; or format it as a reverse pointer (PTR) DNS record:

 ```python
 >>> ipaddress.IPv4Address("8.8.8.8").is_global